xbeat/Machine-Learning/README.md

 Masked Attention for Graphs (MAG) is a technique used in graph neural networks to improve the efficiency and effectiveness of attention mechanisms when processing large-scale graphs.
 It selectively focuses on important parts of the graph, reducing computational complexity and improving performance.

+## NLP FastText!
+Word Embedding with Python

+Introduction to FastText

+FastText is an open-source library developed by Facebook's AI Research lab for efficient learning of word representations and sentence classification.
+It extends the word2vec model by representing each word as a bag of character n-grams, allowing it to capture subword information and handle out-of-vocabulary words effectively.

 ## Power Series and Sequences in Machine Learning Using Python

 Introduction to Power Series in Machine Learning

 Power series are mathematical tools that represent functions as infinite sums of terms.
 In machine learning, they're used to approximate complex functions, enabling models to learn and represent intricate patterns in data.
 This slide introduces the concept and its relevance to AI and ML applications.

+## Learning and Verifying Maximal Taylor-Neural Lyapunov Functions in Python

+Introduction to Taylor-Neural Lyapunov Functions

+Taylor-Neural Lyapunov functions combine the power of Taylor series expansions with neural networks to create robust stability certificates for nonlinear dynamical systems.
+This approach leverages the approximation capabilities of neural networks and the analytical properties of Taylor expansions to construct Lyapunov functions that can verify stability over larger regions of the state space.

 ## Fundamental Topics of LLM Fine-tuning